Starrcade '88: True Gritt: Event

 The fourth match was between Rick Steiner and Mike Rotunda for the NWA World Television Championship.
 Kevin Sullivan, who accompanied Rotunda, was locked inside a cage.
 Rotunda had the advantage after Steiner hit the floor outside the ring, and Rotunda applied the chinlock.
 Steiner avoided a dropkick, and fought back with mounted punches.
 After Steiner performed a belly to belly suplex, Steve Williams rang the bell, confusing Steiner and the referee.
 Sullivan was released from the cage, and climbed on the apron.
 Steiner sent Rotunda into Sullivan, and pinned Rotunda to win the match and the title.

 The fifth match was between Barry Windham and Bam Bam Bigelow for the NWA United States Heavyweight Championship.
 Bigelow had the advantage, and performed a slingshot splash.
 Bigelow then missed a splash, and Windham fought back.
 Windham applied the clawhold, and attempted a diving elbow drop.
 Bigelow avoided it, and fought back until Windham sent them both outside the ring with a crossbody block.
 Windham avoided an attack, and Bigelow ran into the ringpost.
 Windham returned to the ring, and Bigelow was counted out.
 Windham won the match, and retained the title.

 The sixth match was between The Road Warriors (Hawk and Animal) (accompanied by Paul Ellering) and the team of Sting and Dusty Rhodes for the NWA World Tag Team Championship.
 The match went back and forth until Hawk repeatedly raked the eyes of Rhodes.
 Animal applied the neck vice on Rhodes, and Hawk applied the sleeper hold.
 Rhodes performed a jawbreaker, and Sting and Animal tagged in.
 Sting performed a Stinger splash, and attempted to apply the Scorpion Deathlock.
 Hawk attacked Sting, and attempted to double-team Rhodes with Animal.
 Rhodes fought out, and Sting performed a diving crossbody to Animal.
 As Sting attempted to pin Animal, Ellering interfered, and the Road Warriors were disqualified.
-Rhodes and Sting won the match, and the Road Warriors retained the title.
+Rhodes and Sting won the match, but the Road Warriors retained the title.